Tag Archives: existential psychology

 References

 Bugental, J. F. T. (1999).
-Psychotherapy isn’t what you think: Brining psychotherapy engagement into the present moment.
+Psychotherapy isn’t what you think: Bringing psychotherapy engagement into the present moment.
 Zieg, Tucker, & Theisen.

 This blog was originally published on September 18, 2013 on the New Existentialist Blog.
 It was republished here after the New Existentialist Blog was discontinued.